 The Clean Energy Innovation Fund was launched by the Australian Government to invest in clean and renewable technologies for commercial deployment.
 Expected to create jobs, the fund will be jointly managed by the Clean Energy Finance (CEFC) and the Australian Renewable Energy Agency (ARENA).

-The Innovation Fund uses CEFC finance to invest in innovative clean energy companies and projects.
-It can provide debt and/or equity finance for innovative clean energy projects and businesses which support renewables, energy efficiency and low emissions technologies.
+It draws on CEFC finance to provide primarily equity finance to innovative clean energy projects and businesses which involve renewable, energy efficiency and low emissions technologies.

 The Clean Energy Innovation Fund is expected to help in country’s aim to reduce emissions by 26% to 28% by 2030.

 Through an updated investment mandate, the Government will direct the CEFC to make some of its legislated funds available for the Clean Energy Innovation Fund.
 Starting with $100 million in 2016-17, an additional $100 million will be available each subsequent year up to the $1 billion total.

 The fund will target projects and businesses that use technologies that have passed beyond the research and development stages but are not yet established or of sufficient maturity, size or otherwise commercially ready to attract sufficient private sector capital.

 Investments will have the primary purpose of earning income or a profitable return and may be in the form of debt products or equity investments or a combination of both.
 ‘Clean energy’ technologies include renewable energy, energy efficiency and low emissions technologies.

 The fund will target projects such as large scale solar with storage, off-shore energy, biofuels and smart grids.
 An example could be a large scale solar facility with storage in Port Augusta.
 Since 2012, both the CEFC and ARENA have identified projects where a different form of financing would have been the best way for government assistance to bridge the gap between research and commercial application.